Green Tea Swiss Roll

 "A Japanese Swiss roll that looks amazing.
 It's sweet to eat and very light, with the scent of green tea.
 This is so popular with all my friends.
 Please give it a try!
 See my tip on how to make your own green tea powder."

 Added to shopping list.
 Go to shopping list.

-Ingredients4 h servings 130 cals
+Ingredients4 h servings 130